michaelsynan/nuxt-base-layer/README.md

 Created for use with the [Nuxt-Tailwind-Template](https://github.com/michaelsynan/Nuxt-Tailwind-Template) repo ✨
 > Read about Nuxt 3 layers [here](https://nuxt.com/docs/getting-started/layers).
 Uses nuxt.config extends key.

-## Usage

-1. Clone repo
-2. Add to parent repo extends key
-3. Customize and use components in `/components` directory in your parent project.

 ## To-do
 - [x] Create theme in `tailwind.config.js`
 - [ ] Use https://vue-styleguidist.github.io/